SAHU-01/INIT-2022/Environment/README.md

 When developing agents we recommend creating a fork of the source code and using version control.
 If needed, facilitators will create GitHub repositories for your team under the Alan Turing Institute account.

-## :pencil: How to develop and train PlarkAI

-Please follow Montvieux instructions on how to develop and train your agents.
-Instructions can be found [here](https://github.com/alan-turing-institute/plark_ai_public/blob/master/Documentation/Hunting_The_Plark.pdf)

 ## :baseball: The Tournament